|What is glaucoma Causes Symptoms Diagnosis Treatment|

 10 to 25 mm Hg

-The most common cause of glaucoma is uveitis (inflammation of the uvea), which leads to the formation of scar tissue in the fine drainage meshwork.
+The most common cause of glaucoma is uveitis (inflammation of the uvea), which leads to the a build up of protein and debris which block the drainage ducts.

 Other causes include: